Effective behavior of heterogeneous media governed by strain gradient elasticity: Infinite bar subjected to periodic forcing

-The theory of fractional calculus is quite intricate \cite{adams_2003,tartar_2007}, and we refer the reader to Di Nezza {\it et al} \cite{dinezza_2012} for an easily accessible introduction.
+We can interpret this relation in real space using the theory of fractional calculus \cite{adams_2003,tartar_2007} (see Di Nezza {\it et al} \cite{dinezza_2012} for an easily accessible introduction).
 We define the fractional Laplacian of order $\alpha \in (0,1)$ as

-where the constant $C$ depends only $\alpha$.
-Taking Fourier transform \cite{dinezza_2012},
+where the constant $C$ depends only on $\alpha$.
+The Fourier transform gives (see \cite{dinezza_2012}),